Dear reader of ADxS.org, please excuse the disruption.

 2.2.
 Cortisol reactions as an expression of the stress phenotype

-The available research strongly suggests that externalizing or disruptive behaviors such as aggression with or without the presence of (comorbid) Oppositional Defiant Disorder (ODD) or symptomatically more severe Conduct Disorder (CD) are associated with lower basal cortisol levels and a flattened cortisol response to acute stress.
+The available research strongly suggests that externalizing or disruptive behaviors such as aggression with or without the presence of (comorbid) Oppositional Defiant Disorder (ODD) or symptomatically even more severe Conduct Disorder (CD) are associated with lower basal cortisol levels and a flattened cortisol response to acute stress.

 Depression or depressive personality traits45 6 as well as anxiety78 correlate with increased morning (CAR) or serum cortisol levels.